 There are many types of conflict in the workplace that you will need to deal with.
 By far the most frequently and certainly most challenging are Personality conflicts.

-However, there are four others worthy of mentioning before we take a deeper at one of the ways you can minimize the negative impact of personality clashes.
+However, there are four other ways conflict arises at work, that are worthy of mentioning, before we take a deeper at one of the ways you can minimize the negative impact of personality clashes.